A permit is required to conduct commercial use on FWP fishing access sites, wildlife management areas, some rivers, and at state parks.

 These rules provide guidance to FWP for considering requests to conduct commercial use on FWP land and administering authorized use.

 FWP charges a fee to conduct commercial use on FWP land.
-The fee is a way to compensate the public for the opportunity to conduct commercial use on public land.
-The fee also helps to offset impacts on sites and facilities and cover the cost of administering the use.
-Commercial use fees help to pay for the management and improvement of FWP sites and facilities.
+This fee serves as compensation to the public for allowing commercial use of public land and assists in mitigating impacts on sites and facilities, as well as covering administrative costs associated with such activities.
+The revenue generated from commercial use fees directly contributes to the management and enhancement of FWP sites and facilities.

 Fees for conducting commercial use on FWP fishing access sites, wildlife management areas, and restricted rivers, are established by the following Commercial Use Fee Rule.